The following patent was granted by

 DRAWINGS

-of the present invention's embodiment of a Visitor-Visa
+invention's embodiment of a Visitor-Visa Automated Teller

-Automated Teller Machine/Self-Service Kiosk which is located
+Machine/Self-Service Kiosk which is located at various

-at various consulates around the world.
+consulates around the world.

-of the present invention's embodiment of a Visitor-Visa
+invention's embodiment of a Visitor-Visa Automated Teller

-Automated Teller Machine/Self-Service Kiosk which is located
+Machine/Self-Service Kiosk which is located at various

-at various locations in-country, including Port-of-Entry and
+locations in-country, including Port-of-Entry and

 Port-of-Exit.

-embodied by the present invention.
+present invention.

-invention's computer encoded visa card, i.e. the
+encoded visa card, i.e. the Visitor-Visa card.

-invention's computer encoded visa card, i.e. the
+encoded visa card, i.e. the Visitor-Visa card.

-DETAILED DESCRIPTION OF THE
+DETAILED DESCRIPTION OF THE INVENTION

-Below is a table of contents, listing the various
+table of contents, listing the various major sections of the

-major sections of the detailed description of the invention.
+detailed description of the invention.

 Before continuing to describe the invention in more